tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 "You're beautiful," he told me.
 "In all of my years," he stared down at his pixelated form, "I would have never imagined that is what I was suppose to look like."

 It must have been something else.
-To see the world in one way, finding the nuance inside it beautiful, the art and the accomplishments that a world held dear, only to have it shattered away in an instant ' realizing that it was all for nothing.
+To see the world in one way, finding the nuance inside it beautiful, agree with the art and the accomplishments that a world held dear, only to have it shattered away in an instant ' realizing that it was all for nothing.

 I wondered if that is how humans would feel, the day we met our creator.